 - These boxes do take up space and after each one you have to find a place to put the projects.

 - The handmade toys and projects are not very resilient and will break if a younger child handles them.

 Would I recommend Kiwi Crate?
 YES!

-Kiwi Crate is a fun and engaging subscription box for ages 5 to 8 that you can utilize as a jumping off point for a deeper exploration and learning.
+Kiwi Crate is a fun and engaging subscription box for ages 5 to 8 that you can use as a jumping-off point for deeper exploration and learning.

 Koala Crate Review

 Koala Crate is designed for ages 3-4 and includes all the materials and instructions for 2-3 projects and a magazine to extend learning.
-These are simpler projects perfectly suited to 3 and 4 year olds.
-Most 5 year olds would also really enjoy these boxes.
+These are simpler projects perfectly suited to 3 and 4-year-olds.
+Most 5-year-olds would also really enjoy these boxes.
 Our middle son kept doing these boxes until he turned 6.

 Our second son was 3.5 when he started getting these boxes.
-He has been able to do all of the projects with a bit of assistance, and has found every box to be fun and interesting.
+He was able to do all the projects with a bit of help, and has found every box to be fun and interesting.

 Some of these projects have been more sturdy and we still have them and the kids still play with them.

 Included in each box: project supplies, instructions, and a magazine.
 The magazine includes a short story or comic, more information about the topic of the box, an additional project, a small activity (like a maze), and suggested books to further learning.

-These boxes inspired the boys to learn about new topics and furthered learning in favorite areas (dinos).
-They boxes are perfect for ages 3-5, though they’re advertised for ages 3-4.
+These boxes inspired the boys to learn about new topics and further learning in their favorite areas (dinos).
+The boxes are perfect for ages 3-5, though they’re advertised for ages 3-4.

-- Developmentally appropriate projects for 3-5 year olds.
+- Developmentally appropriate projects for 3 to 5-year-olds

 - Projects are fairly sturdy